DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(C) Fix Cronus-3P demo configuration file is not included
+1. (C) Fix Cronus-3P demo configuration file is not included

 ## 1.128.0 (2021-08-23)(beta)

 ### Fixed
-1.(S) Fix pump laser preset check for shutter might be ignored
+1. (S) Fix pump laser preset check for shutter might be ignored

 ### New
-1.(S) Add 'CloseOnPumpMismatch' option to shutter configuration
+1. (S) Add 'CloseOnPumpMismatch' option to shutter configuration

 ## 1.127.0 (2021-08-09)(beta)

 ### New
-1.(S) Try to disable 'Idle Power Saving' for Usb<>Eth adapters that are used for communication with Eth motor boards
+1. (S) Try to disable 'Idle Power Saving' for Usb<>Eth adapters that are used for communication with Eth motor boards

 ## 1.126.0 (2021-08-09)(beta)

 ### Fixed
-1.(S) Tweak temperature and humidity and sensors readout to avoid unstable operation in certain situations
+1. (S) Tweak temperature and humidity and sensors readout to avoid unstable operation in certain situations

 ### Changed

-1.(S) Block usage of Eth motor boards with addreses 10.1.1.0-2 if device is not whitelisted (Warning since 1.121.0)
+1. (S) Block usage of Eth motor boards with addreses 10.1.1.0-2 if device is not whitelisted (Warning since 1.121.0)

 ## 1.125.1 (2021-08-03)(beta)

 ### Fixed
-1.(S)(FO) Topas4Server will likely fail to monitor ethernet interface changes
+1. (S)(FO) Topas4Server will likely fail to monitor ethernet interface changes

 ## 1.125.0 (2021-08-02)(beta)

 ### Fixed
-1.(S)(FO) Topas4Server might not exit if launched multiple times and update is ready
+1. (S)(FO) Topas4Server might not exit if launched multiple times and update is ready

 ## 1.124.0 (2021-08-02)(beta)

 ### Fixed
-1.(S)(FO) Topas4Server enters infinite loop on startup if Eth motor board motor is in 'ThermalShutdown'' state and can't leave 'Busy' state
+1. (S)(FO) Topas4Server enters infinite loop on startup if Eth motor board motor is in 'ThermalShutdown'' state and can't leave 'Busy' state

 ### New
-1.(C) Add Cronus-3P demo configuration to Tools>Launch New Demo Device menu
+1. (C) Add Cronus-3P demo configuration to Tools>Launch New Demo Device menu

 ## 1.122.0 (2021-07-02)(beta),  (2021-07-09)(public)
 ### Fixed
-1.(S)(FO) Eth motor board communication tweaks (UDP ports exhaustion)
+1. (S)(FO) Eth motor board communication tweaks (UDP ports exhaustion)
 ### New
-1.(S) Backup device config zip to cloud
+1. (S) Backup device config zip to cloud

 ## 1.121.0 (2021-07-01)(beta)
 ### Changed

-1.(S) Warn user if Eth motor boards with addreses 10.1.1.0-2 are used and device is not whitelisted
+1. (S) Warn user if Eth motor boards with addreses 10.1.1.0-2 are used and device is not whitelisted

 ## 1.120.1 (2021-06-18)
 ### New
-1.(S) Track installed .Net Framework version
+1. (S) Track installed .Net Framework version

 ## 1.120.0 (2021-06-17)(beta)

 ### New
-1.(C) Add DFX interaction.
+1. (C) Add DFX interaction.
 It works the same way as DFG but with IDL instead of SIG.

 ## 1.119.3 (2021-06-07)(beta), (2021-06-17)(beta)

 ### Fixed
-1.(S)(FO) Motor reset does not work if zero offset (recalculated to microsteps) is bigger than max position 1.(C)(FO) Tools>Manage Eth motor boards>Configure and debug does nothing if board name is empty
+1. (S)(FO) Motor reset does not work if zero offset (recalculated to microsteps) is bigger than max position
+1. (C)(FO) Tools>Manage Eth motor boards>Configure and debug does nothing if board name is empty

 ## 1.119.0 (2021-05-26)(beta)

 ### Fixed
-1.(S)(FO) Strange shutter behaviour when connected to Eth motor board and setting wavelength while shutter is open
+1. (S)(FO) Strange shutter behaviour when connected to Eth motor board and setting wavelength while shutter is open

 ### New
-1.(C) Tool to setup new Eth motor boards for use with WinTopas4, extended motor boards address space from 256 to about 50k adresses
+1. (C) Tool to setup new Eth motor boards for use with WinTopas4, extended motor boards address space from 256 to about 50k adresses
-1. Implicit Eth motor board naming in Motorjs.json ('auto') 1.(S) New firmware for Eth motor board (5.5.0)
+1. Implicit Eth motor board naming in Motorjs.json ('auto')
+1. (S) New firmware for Eth motor board (5.5.0)